manospavlidakis/evaluatingMPS/README.md

 # evalutingMPS
 Dir kernel\_without\_inout contains the microbenchmark that will run mulitple times to evaluate the performance improvement provided by MPS compared to Native.
+This is an open bug reported in NVIDIA Developer forum with id 3559606.
+The issue is that when running mulitple clients with MPS is slower than Native CUDA that used time-sharing.

 ## Compile
 Use the Makefile in kernel\_without\_inout.